asimons04/tesseract/docs/MediaProxy.md

 Once you have the filename, delete that from the `/app/cache` directory: either from the host data directory or by shelling into the container.

+Once I have an authentication layer in place, the plan is to add an extra option on post removals to delete the media from the cache.

+---

 ## Q: Why does the cache clear when Tesseract updates or is restarted?
+In order for the cache to persist, the cache directory must be mounted outside the container.
 Make sure you mounted the container's `/app/cache` folder to somewhere persistent.
 Without a mount, it will store the cache data to its ephemeral writable layer.

+---

 ## Q:  What if I don't want to proxy media?
 The option to proxy as well as the handler for the `/image_proxy` route are disabled by defauilt.
-Tesseract will not proxy any media unless the environment variable `PUBLIC_ENABLE_MEDIA_PROXY` is set to `true.
+Tesseract will not proxy any media unless the environment variable `PUBLIC_ENABLE_MEDIA_PROXY` is set to `true` by the administrator.

-##